 Girraween is such a fabulous spot and if we ever decided to explore again, I’d definitely book in at Bald Rock Creek Campground and hope to score a secluded site.
-Obviously, that’d be a lot easier outside of school holidays.
+Obviously, that’s a lot easier outside of school holidays.

-Find more information about camping at Girraween National Park, including facilities, directions and how to book online, check out Queensland’s National Parks.
+Find more information about camping at Girraween National Park, including water restrictions, weather alerts, directions and how to book online, check out Queensland’s National Parks.

 If you want to camp at Bald Rock National Park on the New South Wales side, check out my Bald Rock camping review to find out more.